invertedv/df/docs/Parser.md

 **Column-wise Summaries**

 Column-wise summaries take a set of columns as inputs.
 They generate the summary row-by-row.
+For instance, if a, b, and c are columns,

+    m := colMean(a,b,c)

+creates a column m whose i<sup>th</sup> element is the mean of the i<sup>th</sup> elements of a, b and c.

 - **colMax**. colMax(a ...any) any.
 Arguments are columns.
 - **colMean**. colMean(a ...float \| int) float.
 Arguments are columns.